iftekharmickey/Port-Hound/README.md

 # Port-Hound

-Port-Hound is a Python-based script that allows you to scan open ports on a target IP address or domain.
-This tool is designed to help you identify open ports for further analysis and security assessment.
+Port-Hound is a Python-based script that allows you to scan and identify open ports on a target IP address or domain.
+It offers a simple way to perform basic network reconnaissance and report open ports for further analysis and security assessment.

 ## Features